 Giovannoni bolstered his case by citing the most important national public radio research of the preceding decade, his Audience 98 study.
 This work supported the notion that locally produced programs must be qualitatively similar to nationally produced shows if listeners are to value them.
 “There is no advantage in local origination if the presentation is below network standards,” he said.
 “Clearly, geographic localism alone does not assure audience loyalty. . . .
 Only one listener in five considers local programming to be more important in his or her life than network programming, and this one person in five is typically listening to your music—not your news.”

-To help resolve these issues, PRPD carried out A Sense of Place, an in-depth, CPB-backed study of the values and effectiveness of local programs.
+To help resolve these issues, PRPD and nine stations carried out A Sense of Place, an in-depth study of the values and effectiveness of local programs that NPR supported through its Local News Initiative.
 Researcher George Bailey examined the full range of public radio local news vehicles, from newscasts and drop-in features to talk shows and local news magazines.
 His conclusions were consistent with those Giovannoni discussed in 2002.
 A Sense of Place found problems with every format that included locally produced news and information programs.

 All too often, local shows could not meet the quality and value expectations established by the best national shows.
 “The NPR listener values depth above all else,” Bailey wrote.
 “They are looking for factual information, intelligent analysis, and a global perspective, even in a local newscast.”

 The next large-scale report, Audience 2010, reconfirmed earlier findings about the power of national news programs to build listener loyalty.
 But this study also offered an ominous diagnosis of the health of public radio programs overall, citing a “disturbing downturn in loyalty” across the public radio system as a whole.
 Music programming suffered the first downturn, in 2000.
 Local news and information showed declining loyalty in 2003, and even network news shows “began sputtering in 2004.”